sanketsaagar/Litechain/DEVELOPER_GUIDE.md

-# 🚀 LightChain L1 Developer Guide
+# 🔐 LightChain L1 ZK-Native Developer Guide

-Welcome to the most developer-friendly blockchain ecosystem!
-This guide will get you building on LightChain L1 in minutes, not hours.
+Welcome to the world's first ZK-native blockchain ecosystem!
+This guide will get you building privacy-preserving applications on LightChain L1 in minutes, not hours.

 ## 🎯 **Why Developers Choose LightChain L1**